 First, population growth for each county was taken from the Bureau of Economic and Business Research (BEBR) 2040 Medium Growth Projections.
 Then, a spatial analysis was performed to determine the proportion of developable land area attributed to each entity within each county.
-Areas where there are permanent waterbodies, or which have been set aside for conservation are unlikely to see future development or increased population so the National Hydrography Database (NHD) for lake and ponds and the Florida Natural Areas Inventory (FNAI) conservation lands were used to remove lands from the analysis.
+Areas where there are permanent waterbodies or which have been set aside for conservation are unlikely to see future development or increased population, so lakes and ponds identified in the National Hydrography Database (NHD) and Florida Natural Areas Inventory (FNAI) conservation lands were not considered developable and were removed from the analysis.
 The percentage of remaining land attributed to each entity was applied to the county projected population growth to determine the number of additional people anticipated to contribute to loading by 2040.